NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Sexy Primes

+**Date:** September 28, 2018

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** Prime numbers are positive integers greater than 1 with exactly two distinct positive integer divisors.
+The distribution of primes amongst the rest of the natural numbers is something of a mystery, but some types of primes are easy and fun to ponder.
+One semi-interesting subset of primes are integer pairs of the form $(n, n+6)$ where both $n$ and $n+6$ are prime, which are known as "sexy primes."
+I will present some entertaining facts about primes in general, and sexy primes in particular.

+This week's guest is Ellie Kennedy (NAU). [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-09-28.pdf)]

 ### NSF REU @ MCMCS

 **Date:** September 21, 2018

 **Speaker:** Riley Waechter (NAU)

 **Abstract:** This past summer I traveled to Muhlenberg College in Allentown, Pennsylvania to participate in a Research Experience for Undergraduates (REU) program (now that you know what REU stands for, gold star to anybody who can figure out all 3 acronyms in the title).
 I will detail what the program was like in many aspects: day-to-day life, "extracurricular" activities, and of course, the math.
 As far as the math is concerned, I worked on two different projects this summer.
 We will begin by briefly diving into combinatorial game theory to discuss nimbers (or Sprague-Grundy values) of the game of Node-Kayles played on certain families of graphs.
 We will then switch gears to discuss the domination number of permutation graphs on n vertices.
 Finally, we will conclude by examining the application process for REU programs.

 This week's guest is Ian Williams (NAU). [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-09-21.pdf)]